-- A copy of this protocol is posted at all public entrances to the facility. - □ Signage at the entry and/or where customers line up notifies customers of occupancy limits, requirements to maintain social distancing and that face coverings are highly recommended. - Fitness facilities must take reasonable measures, including posting signage at all entrances and in strategic and highly-visible locations, to remind employees and the public that they should practice physical distancing and that the use of face coverings is highly recommended - Online outlets of the establishment (website, social media, etc.) provide clear information about store hours, required use of face coverings in certain areas of the facility, limited occupancy, policies in regard to pre-booking, prepayment, and other relevant issues.
+- A copy of this protocol is posted at all public entrances to the facility. - Signage at the entry ,where customers line up and highly-visible locations that notifies employees and customers of occupancy limits, requirements to maintain social distancing and that face coverings are required at all times, except in pools and showers.
+Signage should also caution patrons about not overexerting themselves while wearing a face covering and exercising. - Online outlets of the establishment (website, social media, etc.) provide clear information about store hours, required use of face coverings, limited occupancy, policies in regard to pre-booking, prepayment, and other relevant issues.